Hastings Photographers (Ha-He)

 Although the 1871 edition of Parson's Directory of Hastings and St Leonards had listed the name of Ainslie Harwood as one of the dozen photographers at work in the town, it does not appear that Harwood actually operated the camera at 22 White Rock Place.
 Ainslie Harwood's name was not printed on the carte-de-visite and cabinet portraits produced at the studio at 22 White Rock Place and when his name did appear in a trade directory listing of the Hastings Photographic Company, Harwood was either styled as the Company's "Secretary" or "Manager".
 Ainslie Harwood was still heavily involved in the clothing business that shared the same building at 22 White Rock Place.
 Harwood probably employed an experienced professional photographer at the Hastings Photographic Company' studio.
 Harwood's interest in the Hastings Photographic Company was primarily financial and he used the wealth generated by his clothing company to develop the facilities at the studio.
 In June 1873, the Hastings Photographic Company announced the opening of a "New Reception Room on the First Floor" of the White Rock studio.
 In 1878 the address of the Hastings Photographic Company changed from No. 22 to No. 25 White Rock Place.
 Harwood retained a financial interest in the Hastings Photographic Company until about 1881.
 W. T. Pike's Sussex Directory & Blue Book, (corrected to July 1881) lists the Hastings Photographic Company at the new address of 25 White Rock Place, Hastings, but this was the last time that either of Harwood's companies were mentioned in Sussex trade directories.
 By the time the 1881 census was taken on 3rd April 1881, Ainslie Harwood and his family had left Hastings and were residing in Hornsey, Middlesex.

-[ABOVE] Two advertisements which appeared in the Hastings & St. Leonards News on Friday, 19th February 1875, publicizing Ainslie Harwood's two business ventures at 22 White Rock Place , Hastings.
+[ABOVE] A pair of advertisements which appeared in the Hastings & St. Leonards News on Friday, 19th February 1875, publicizing Ainslie Harwood's two businesses at 22 White Rock Place, Hastings.

 Ainslie Harwood and Family after 1881

 By 1878, Ainslie Harwood had sold his home at 46 Havelock Road, Hastings to Mrs Frances Hester Butterworth, a boarding house proprietor.
-Ainslie Harwood is recorded as living at 147 London Road, St Leonards-on-Sea around this time, but he is known to have also owned property in Battle, Sussex.
-Around 1879, Ainslie Harwood made plans to retire from the retail clothing business, leave Sussex and retire to the London area.
+Ainslie Harwood is recorded as living at 147 London Road, St Leonards-on-Sea around this time, but he is known to have also owned property in Battle.
+Around 1879, Ainslie Harwood made plans to retire from the retail clothing business, leave Sussex and retire to the suburbs of London.
 In 1879, Ainslie Harwood sold his property at Virgin's Croft, Battle and within a couple of years, he was residing in Hornsey, Middlesex.

 In Kelly's Directory of Middlesex, published in 1899, Ainslie Harwood is listed as an Insurance Agent with an address of 'Blaimore', Cumberland Park, Acton, Middlesex.
-When the census was taken on 31st March 1901, Ainslie Harwood was still residing in Acton with his wife Eliza and two of their grown-up children - Emma Mary Harwood, then aged 47, and Ainslie Goodwin Harwood.
+When the census was taken on 31st March 1901, Ainslie Harwood was still residing in Acton with his wife Eliza and two of their grown-up children - Emma Mary Harwood, then aged 47, and Ainslie Goodwin Harwood, who gives his occupation as "Manufacturer".
 Ainslie Harwood senior is described on the census return as a "Retired Lace Merchant", aged 77.
-Six years later, Ainslie Harwood is listed with an address of 57 Myrtle Road, Acton in a local street directory.
+Six years later, Ainslie Harwood is listed in a local street directory as residing at 57 Myrtle Road, Acton .

-Ainslie Harwood died in Acton, Middlesex, during the 4th Quarter of 1909, at the age of 86.
+Ainslie Harwood, a successful lace manufacturer and proprietor of the Hastings Photographic Company, died in Acton, Middlesex, during the 4th Quarter of 1909, at the age of 86.

 Acknowledgements & Sources